 Each Fund generally will invest in debt securities under circumstances similar to those under which they will invest in equity securities; namely, when, in the Investment Manager's opinion, such debt securities are available at prices less than their intrinsic value.
 Investing in fixed-income securities under these circumstances may lead to the potential for capital appreciation.
 Consequently, when investing in debt securities, a debt security's rating is given less emphasis in the Investment Manager's investment decision-making process.
 Each Fund may invest in debt securities issued by domestic or foreign companies that are, or are about to be, involved in reorganizations, financial restructurings or bankruptcy ("Distressed Companies"), because such securities often are available at less than their intrinsic value.
-Debt securities of such companies typically are unrated, lower rated, in default or close to default.
-While posing a greater risk than higher rated securities with respect to payment of interest and repayment of principal at the price at which the debt security was originally issued, a Fund will generally purchase these debt securities at discounts to the original principal amount.
+Debt securities with respect to payment of interest and repayment of principal at the price at which the debt security was originally issued, a Fund will generally purchase these debt securities at discounts to the original principal amount.
 Such debt typically ranks senior to the equity securities of Distressed Companies and may offer the potential for capital appreciation and additional investment opportunities.